Convert ODT to EPUB3

 Modern E-book Standard

-Latest version of the EPUB standard (W3C).
-Built on HTML5, CSS3, and JavaScript for rich, interactive e-books.
-Supports audio, video, MathML, SVG, and WCAG accessibility.
+Latest version of the EPUB standard maintained by W3C.
+Built on HTML5, CSS3, and JavaScript for rich, interactive digital publications.
+Supports embedded audio, video, MathML, SVG graphics, and WCAG accessibility compliance.
 The future of digital publishing.

 W3C Standard HTML5 Based